Three Ehrhart Quasi-polynomials: Introduction

 $S^{k,\ConeByCone}(\p(b),h)$ and $S^{\CL_k^{\Barvi}}(\p(b),h)$ involve subspaces $L$ of codimension $\leq k$.
 For such an $L$, the computation of $S^L(\p(b),h)$ involves discrete sums over lattice points of semi-rational cones of dimension $\leq k$.
 For this reason, the quasi-polynomials $S^{\CL_k^{\Barvi}}(\p(b),h)$ and $S^{k,\ConeByCone}(\p(b),h)$ are easier to compute than the original Ehrhart quasi-polynomial $S(\p(b),h)$.
 Moreover, $S^{k,\ConeByCone}(\p(b),h)$ is easier to compute than $S^{\CL_k^{\Barvi}}(\p(b),h)$.

-Finally, when $\p(b)$ is a simplex, we give an explicit formula for the coefficients $\rho(L)$ of the particular linear combination \eqref{eq:abstract-barvinok} of intermediate weighted sums used in Barvinok's approximation $S^{\CL_k^{\Barvi}}(\p(b),h)$ (Proposition~\ref{prop:patching-simplex}), using the explicit formula for a M\"obius function which was obtained by A.~Bj\"orner and L.~Lov\'asz in a different context \cite{MR1243770}.
+Finally, when $\p(b)$ is a simplex, we give an explicit formula for the coefficients $\rho(L)$ of the particular linear combination \eqref{eq:abstract-barvinok} of intermediate weighted sums used in Barvinok's approximation $S^{\CL_k^{\Barvi}}(\p(b),h)$ (Proposition~\ref{prop:patching-simplex}), using an explicit formula for a M\"obius function that was obtained by A.~Bj\"orner and L.~Lov\'asz in a different context \cite{MR1243770}.

-\medbreak The precise statements of our main results lead to explicit algorithms for computing both quasi-polynomials $S^{\CL_k^{\Barvi}}(\p(b),h)$ and $S^{k,\ConeByCone}\allowbreak(\p(b),h)$ and thus the terms corresponding to the highest $k+1$ polynomial degrees of $S(\p(b),h)$.
-In various interesting settings, for fixed~$k$ and fixed chamber, $S^{\CL_k^{\Barvi}}(\p(b),h)$ and $S^{k,\ConeByCone}(\p(b),h)$ can be computed by polynomial time algorithms.
-This provides two polynomial time algorithms to compute the terms corresponding to the highest expected $k+1$ polynomial degrees of $S(\p(b),h)$ for a parametric simplex.
-It was our initial motivation for the study of these intermediate sums. \tgreen{I have removed (commented out) the complexity discussion per Michele's comment 2014-08-30.} \tgreen{I have now also removed the subsection title ``third contribution'' entirely and gotten rid of the complexity theorems in the last section. --Matthias} \medbreak
+\medbreak The precise statements of our main results will lead to explicit algorithms for computing both quasi-polynomials $S^{\CL_k^{\Barvi}}(\p(b),h)$ and $S^{k,\ConeByCone}\allowbreak(\p(b),h)$ and thus the terms corresponding to the highest $k+1$ polynomial degrees of $S(\p(b),h)$.
+In various interesting settings, for fixed~$k$ and fixed chamber, as a corollary of our results, one can develop polynomial time algorithms to compute $S^{\CL_k^{\Barvi}}(\p(b),h)$ and $S^{k,\ConeByCone}(\p(b),h)$; and thus two types of polynomial time algorithms to compute the terms corresponding to the highest expected $k+1$ polynomial degrees of $S(\p(b),h)$ for a parametric simplex.
+Such polynomial time algorithms were the initial motivation for the study of these intermediate sums in our papers.
+However, in the present paper, in contrast to our previous papers~\cite{baldoni-berline-deloera-koeppe-vergne:integration,so-called-paper-1,so-called-paper-2}, we suppress detailed statements of such algorithms and their complexity.

+\tgreen{I have removed (commented out) the complexity discussion per Michele's comment 2014-08-30.} \tgreen{I have now also removed the subsection title ``third contribution'' entirely and gotten rid of the complexity theorems in the last section. --Matthias} \medbreak

 We end our article by some explicit computations (obtained via a simple Maple program) of the quasi-polynomials $S^{k,\ConeByCone}(t\p,1)$ and $S^{\CL_k^{\Barvi}}(t\p,1)$ for a dilated rational simplex $\p$ in dimension $d\leq 4$, for $k\leq d$.
 For $k=0$ they both give the volume $t^d \vol(\p)$ and for $k=d$ they both give the number of lattice points of $t\p$.
 For $1\leq k\leq d-1$, $S^{\CL_k^{\Barvi}}(t\p,1)$ and $S^{k,\ConeByCone}(t\p,1)$ have the same $k+1$ highest degree coefficients, but we see that they are actually different quasi-polynomials.
 It is not clear to us which one is the ``best.''